 In the last weeks, our area has seen historical water levels on the Mississippi River.
 As much as we want to hold back the water, it finds the cracks and pressures the walls.
 It is a reminder that water, at volume over time, won’t resist barriers and will eventually find its way around.

-The lessons of the last weeks were good reminders for business and career.
+The lessons of the last weeks were good reminders for our businesses and careers.

 - When you can’t go through an obstacle go around it.